ChameshJayamanna/Calculator-App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Calculator App
+Basic Calculator App using Flutter framework

+## INFO
+A library for parsing and evaluating mathematical expressions was used for this application : math_expressions: ^2.4.0

+## IMAGES